Magicka: Reception

 An early incomplete version of Magicka was named Game of the Year 08 at the Swedish Game Awards 2008.

+On release, the game suffered criticism for its many bugs, crashes and glitches along with lag and connectivity issues with their multiplayer servers, which forced the developers to release a number of patches to try and address these issues.

 Magicka received "mixed or average" reviews, according to review aggregator Metacritic.

-On release the game suffered criticism for its many bugs, crashes and glitches along with lag and connectivity issues with multiplayer which forced the developers to release a number of patches to try and address these issues.
-Reviewers noted the game was best when played in coop as opposed to solo play.
-The game received praise for its humour and quirkiness.
-Eurogamer gave the game 8/10 and noted that "It's hugely disappointing that this astounding game should be so crapulent at launch; it has the best magic system we've experienced, Pratchett-esque wit and immense variety."
-PC Gamer gave the game a 69/100 stating that without the serious connectivity issues and crashes at launch that the game "...could have been game of the year material!"
+Eurogamer gave the game 8/10.

+PC Gamer gave the game a 69/100.

 As of January 2012, the game has sold 1.3 million copies worldwide; over 4 million expansion packs have been sold, with Magicka: Vietnam having reached over 500,000 sales.

 Sales

 It sold over 200,000 copies in its first 17 days on sale.
 It had sold 1.3 million copies and 4 million DLC packs as of January 2012, making it one of the most successful games published by Paradox Interactive and was credited with a 250% rise in profits for Paradox during 2012.
 As of June 2014, it has sold 2.8 million copies on Steam.